 Track 2: Work on Your Own Startup

 The REP Program now supports students who have their own startup that they would like to work on.
-Students will work on their ventures with the Veale Institute and LaunchNet for 8-10 weeks in June and July and receive a stipend of $1,000 upon completion of the program.
+Student teams (or individuals) will work on their ventures with the Veale Institute and Post-Graduate Planning & Experiential Education for 7 weeks and receive a stipend of $1,000 upon completion of the program.

 Students who have a formed venture are required to submit either their pitch deck, executive summary, or product design from a previous class or competition.
 Students who have a business idea that they would like to work on should provide a one page memo on their venture, detailing the following: